xiangao/reproducible-research/content/git/index.md

 ### Delete a repo

-To learn git and GitHub, you'll want to create some test repositories and play around with them for a while.
+To learn Git and GitHub, you'll want to create some test repositories and play around with them for a while.
 You may want to delete them later.

-* On your computer, if you delete the `.git` subdirectory, it'll no longer be a git repository.
+* On your computer, if you delete the `.git` subdirectory, the folder will no longer be a Git repository.

 * On GitHub, go to the settings for the repository and head down to the "Danger Zone".